 - Blast belly – abdominal hemorrhages

 Secondary injuries are more common than primary injuries and account for the majority of injuries from an explosion.
-These type of injuries may either be obvious or be deceiving.
+These type of injuries may either be obvious or deceiving.

-Flying debris injuries: Someone may experience flying debris injuries when fragments released and accelerated by the explosion penetrate or strikes the body.
+Flying debris injuries: Someone may experience flying debris injuries when fragments released and accelerated by the explosion penetrate or strike the body.
 There is a risk of blindness with flying debris injuries.
 Examples of other injuries associated with flying debris are:

 - Eye penetration

-These injuries may occur when an explosion victim is thrown in the air and is impacted on another object by the blast wind.
+These injuries may occur when an explosion victim is thrown in the air and impacted on another object by the blast wind.
 If a structure were to collapse, the victim would also be at risk of tertiary injuries.
 The strength of the explosion is the determining factor in the severity of injuries sustained.